 Sowing and planting chives

-If sowing chives from seed is what you want, best sow directly in the plot from April to May.
+If sowing chives from seed is what you want, best sow directly in the plot anytime from April to May.

 - The sowing of chives is very easy to succeed.

 - Let some of the blooms go to seed so that you can make self-sowing possible.

-- Once the blooming is over, simply shake the dried flower head around to make seeds fall off, these will grow into new chive sprouts.
+- Once the blooming is over, simply shake a few dried flower heads around to make seeds fall off, these will grow into new chive sprouts.

-You can plant young sprouts purchased in pots all spring and summer long.
+You can plant young sprouts purchased in pots from stores all spring and summer long.